 Welcome to the History of Breadfruit!

 We’ll start off with a series of articles by Michael Morrissey.
 This is a brief example of what you can learn from Michael’s book, which is available now on Amazon.
-Michael is a researcher, educator and writer from Jamaica, now living and publishing from his new home in Bali, Indonesia.
-Thanks Michael for sharing early copies of your work with Trees That Feed Foundation!
+Michael, who recently passed away, was a researcher, educator and writer from Jamaica.
+At the end of his life, he was living and publishing from his home in Bali, Indonesia.
+We thank Michael for sharing early copies of his work with Trees That Feed Foundation!
 Michael asks … DID YOU KNOW?

 DID YOU KNOW … that Joseph Banks could purchase six breadfruit in Tahiti in 1769 for the price of a tiny glass bead?